 Surrey and the Slave Trade

 One Surrey slave owner was Henry Goulburn, who profited from owning a large number of slaves on his estates in Jamaica.
 Read more about plantations with Surrey connections and discover Surrey’s connections with the West Indies.

 Colonial slavery shaped modern Britain and its legacies remain today.
 The revealing records of the Slave Compensation Commission make for chilling reading and feature Surrey slave owners who, following the full abolition of slavery in 1833, received compensation for the human lives that were legally defined as ‘property’ just as any other goods or assets would be.
 Discover the full story here.

 Enslaved men, women and children came to Surrey through a variety of ways.
 Charlotte Howe ended up in Thames Ditton and never knew just how important her story was to the slavery debate in Britain.
 American slave Phillis Wheatley found fame in Britain, becoming the first Black female poet and mother of Black literature, whilst freed slave Cesar Picton became a wealthy coal merchant in Kingston.
 Not all stories are positive and we present all experiences of life for Black people.

 Surrey was also home to freed slaves who prospered and created a legacy in the county.
 The detailed story of John Springfield shows the importance of family papers when tracing Black history.
-Conversely, the cases of Thomas Jackson and Thomas West, show how the full stories of some Black lives are just not known because of a lack of sources.
-Although their stories are over 100 years apart, both boys were convicted thieves placed in the care of the Royal Philanthropic School, Redhill.
+Conversely, the cases of Thomas Jackson and Thomas West, boys placed in the care of the Royal Philanthropic School, Redhill, show how the full stories of some Black lives are just not known because of a lack of sources.

 Surrey’s Abolition movement